 Partial breast radiation therapy uses high-powered x-rays to kill breast cancer cells.
 It is also called accelerated partial breast radiation (APBI).
-A standard course of external beam breast treatment takes up to 6 weeks.
-APBI can be accomplished in as little as 2 weeks.
+A standard course of external beam breast treatment takes 3 to 6 weeks.
+APBI can be accomplished in as little as 1 to 2 weeks.
 APBI targets a high dose of radiation on the area where the breast tumor was removed.
 It avoids exposing the surrounding tissue to radiation.
 There are three common approaches for APBI:

 - External beam, the topic of this article